connortsui20/cascades-structure/GOALS.md

 The `optd` optimizer should be its own modularized component that DBMS developers can easily "plug in" to their own system.
 Due to its standalone nature, `optd` should use a standard representation of query plans as the bridge between `optd` and the external execution engine.

-`optd` will use **Substrait** as its query plan representation by default.
-This can potentially be extended to support other representations in the future, but we will use Substrait by default.
+`optd` will use **[Substrait]** as its query plan representation by default.
+This can potentially be extended to support other representations in the future, but we will use [Substrait] by default.

-TODO justification on why we want to use Substrait
+TODO justification on why we want to use [Substrait]

-TODO more information on plans for integration with Substrait
+TODO more information on plans for integration with [Substrait]

-Additionally, `optd` will use **DataFusion** as its default execution engine as well as use DataFusion's SQL parser and binder.
+Additionally, `optd` will use **[DataFusion]** as its default execution engine as well as use [DataFusion]'s SQL parser and binder.

-TODO more information on plans for integration with DataFusion
+TODO more information on plans for integration with [DataFusion]

-TODO plans for eventually removing the DataFusion dependency in the future
+TODO plans for eventually removing the [DataFusion] dependency in the future

 Finally, `optd` should ship as either a fully functioning standalone service that exists in its own separate process (or even its own compute node), or a fully embeddable library that lives in the same process as the execution engine.
 Additionally, we will want to invest in the ease of integration for third-party developers.
 Getting started with `optd` should be as simple as importing a single library and copy-and-pasting tutorial code from a documentation site.